JamesPaulKnox/PyIEX/README.md

 **NEED HELP?** Check out the wiki for documentation.
 It's rather lacking in details, but it should give you an idea of what was going through my mind when I added a certain function.

+This project uses IEX's API for all data.
+As such, I am obligated to disclaim the following: **“Data provided for free by [IEX](https://iextrading.com/developer).
+[View IEX’s Terms of Use](https://iextrading.com/api-exhibit-a/).”**